-Welding managers liked to give them out as rewards and this gave them an edge for managing employees.
-Further, it helped welders get their work done.
-This simple customer insight resulted in more presentations and sales.
+Welding managers liked to give them out as rewards to their welders.
+This gave them an edge for managing their employees.
+It sounds simple, but customer insight instantly resulted in more leads and sales.

-It’s not uncommon to see blockchain companies posting blogs that are product-centered rather than customer-centered.
-While the purpose of your website is to showcase your products, the purpose of your blog is to help your prospects through their buyer’s journey.
+It’s not uncommon to see a company posting blogs that are all about them.
+While you want your website is to showcase your products, the job of your blog is to help your prospects through their buyer’s journey.

 As Joe Pulizzi points, people don’t care about your products.
 They care only about solving their problems.
 If your blog isn’t focused on your customer’s problems they’ll have a hard time relating.

 To best way to create content people care about is to use a buyer persona.
 This is a composite sketch of your most probable customer that can guide your copywriters to create effective content.